j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 - being in a separate team versus being embedded in a team;
 - doing your job versus improving the system.

 It’s very hard to support others testing without doing any testing yourself.
 Yet any testing you do, might become your domain, with others leaving it to you to test.
 It’s great to be in the same team as the developers and designers and business analysts.
 It also gets lonely, so you form an informal team with people in a similar role as yours.
-It’s important to do your job, but to do a good job you find you have to change the organization a little first.
+It’s important to do your job, but to do a good job you discover you first have to change the organization a little (or a lot).

 So even though your official job description puts you clearly on one end of each axis - for example my quality engineering role was supporting testing by others, being embedded in a team, and doing my job -, you can only make that work by constantly observing and adjusting your actual position on these three axes.
 You need to work as much inside the existing structures, as around them.
 That makes these roles challenging and interesting, but often enough also frustrating.
 And yet, I wouldn’t want it any other way.